 Can dogs catch the flu from humans?

 Influenza is slightly more complex than the common cold.
-While human influenza viruses (like Type A and Type B) are distinct from canine influenza, viruses are known to mutate.
-There have been very rare, isolated cases globally where a virus has jumped the species barrier, a process known as reverse zoonosis.
+While human influenza viruses are distinct from canine influenza, viruses are known to mutate.
+There have been very rare cases where a virus has jumped the species barrier, but in the UK, the risk of you passing your seasonal flu to your dog is considered negligible.

 Key Takeaway: It is extremely rare for dogs to catch seasonal human influenza, though viruses can theoretically mutate.